beshu-tech/readonlyrest-docs/elasticsearch.md

 #### Using Let's encrypt
 We are  going to show how to first add all the certificates and private key into PKCS#12 keystore, and then (optionally) converting it to JKS keystore.
 ReadonlyREST supports both formats.

+**⚠️IMPORTANT**: if you are using ReadonlyREST in version above 1.44.0 then you don't have to create a keystore.
+You are able to use PEM files directly using the description above.

 This tutorial can be a useful example on how to use certificates from other providers.